 At the outset let me say that your letter comes as a huge disappointment and is viewed by Ponderosa Pine Energy, LLC (“Ponderosa”) and Enron North America (“ENA”) (together, the “Partners”) as an unwarranted act of bad faith.

 As you’re aware, Ponderosa and ENA, through its affiliate, ECT Merchant Investments, purchased their respective interests in entities which own Tenaska IV in June of this year and met shortly thereafter with Brazos Electric to set a course to deal with issues that have been raised by Brazos Electric concerning the Cleburne Plant.
-Early on, you and our representatives agreed with the Partnership that the resolution of legal matters and the development of commercial solutions would move forward on parallel paths; that the two processes would for the time being not be intermingled in order to maximize the chances of developing a commercial solution.
-A meeting of our respective attorneys is now scheduled for November 10 to discuss the issue of damages and other legal issues.

 Since our first meeting, the Partners have gone to great lengths to be forthright and diligent in crafting commercial solutions to address the various concerns raised to date by Brazos Electric with respect to the Cleburne Plant.
+Early on, you and our representatives agreed that the resolution of legal matters and the development of commercial solutions would move forward on parallel paths; that the two processes would for the time being not be intermingled in order to maximize the chances of developing a commercial solution.
+To that end, a meeting of our respective attorneys is now scheduled for November 10 to discuss the issue of damages and other legal issues.

-To that end, representatives of the Partnership have met with you and your staff on several occasions to discuss PPA restructuring proposals, proposals for you to purchase the Cleburne Plant and operational issues.
+Meanwhile, representatives of the Partnership have met with you and your staff on several occasions to discuss PPA restructuring proposals, proposals for you to purchase the Cleburne Plant and operational issues.
 As a gesture of good faith and to foster open and honest communication, and frankly against the advice of counsel, the Partners have provided you with a detailed model revealing the assumptions and methodology supporting our proposals, an act that you and your staff have admitted was unprecedented up to that point of the facilitation process.
 At the same time, the Partnership has, since our very first meeting in July, (1) been in constant communication with you and your staff concerning the status of the Cleburne Plant, (2) hired, at its own expense, outside consultants to assist in resolving outages as quickly as possible and (3) sought, received and acted on input from Brazos Electric with respect to the resolution of these outages.
-These and other actions have been intended to engender a spirit of trust and cooperation that would ultimately lead to commercial solutions that would benefit all parties concerned.
-However, it now appears we have been working under the misguided impression that a solution to Brazos Electric’s concerns with respect to the Cleburne Plant can be reached in a cooperative manner.
+It appears we have been working under the misguided impression that these and other actions would engender a spirit of trust and cooperation that would ultimately lead to commercial solutions that would benefit all parties concerned.
+Apparently this was not the case.

 Instead of acting in a manner that further promotes a spirit of trust and cooperation to have your questions concerning the Cleburne Plant addressed, you’ve chosen to act through certified mail by sending a provocative and threatening letter.
 Needless to say, this puts a severe chill on what we thought had been a developing cooperative effort.
 Therefore, as it appears this is your preferred method of resolving disputes relating to the Cleburne Plant, the Partnership provides the following with respect to your specific inquiries: